perpen/sokken/README.md

 machine-b $
 ```

 The sokken server can expose multiple addresses.
+Usually these addresses
+will be for services on its own host, but they can be external too (see
+`github.com:443` example below).

-The sokken client can forward multiple ports to one or more sokken servers.
+The sokken client can tunnel multiple ports to one or more sokken servers.

-Logging is structure json, to a file or stderr.
+Logging is structured json, to a file or stderr.
 File rotation is self-managed.

 ## Examples

 ```
 # Usage
 machine-a $ sokken
 Usage: sokken server [OPTION]...
-LISTEN_ADDR REMOTE_ADDR [REMOTE_ADDR_2...]
+API_ADDR REMOTE_ADDR [REMOTE_ADDR_2...]
        sokken client [OPTION]...
-LISTEN_ADDR REMOTE_ADDR [LISTEN_ADDR_2 REMOTE_ADDR_2 ...]
+API_ADDR LISTEN_ADDR REMOTE_ADDR [LISTEN_ADDR_2 REMOTE_ADDR_2 ...]
 Options:
   -log-debug
         sets log level to DEBUG rather than INFO